Ruby's Lesotho Book Drive

 If you live locally, send us an email and we will come and pick them up.

-We need to receive your books by mid-March in order to meet the deadline for the shipping container that is leaving for Lesotho with our library books on it!!!
+We need to receive your books by mid-April, 2018 in order to meet the deadline for the shipping container that is leaving for Lesotho with our library books on it!!!

 We need to raise funds for shipping the books...

 The books are sent to Lesotho in a shipping container that leaves from the port in New Orleans.
-We need help raising the $250 dollar shipping cost of the books from the port in New Orleans to Lesotho.
+We need help raising the $250 dollar shipping cost of the books (per library) from the port in New Orleans to Lesotho.
 Click DONATE at the top of this webpage and select "Book Drive Shipping Donation."
-When you enter the code LE10-05, your
+When you enter the code LE11-03 or LE11-04, your

 donations will be sent directly to the African Library Project to be used specifically for the shipment costs for this library.